 The rail network in the State of New Hampshire consists of approximately 443 miles of active track via 12 different local and regional railroads.
-Of the total mileage, the State of New Hampshire is the largest owner with over 200 miles of active line.
+Of the total mileage by rail carrier, Pan Am Railways is the largest.
+Pan Am operates 121 miles of railroad in New Hampshire.
+Pan Am Railways is the only provider operating within the SNHPC region.
+Pan Am operates 15.9 miles of railroad within the region as shown in Figure 24 on the next page.